Dentin Dysplasia Type II

 You are reading a NORD Rare Disease Report Abstract.
 NORD’s full collection of reports on over 1200 rare diseases is available to subscribers (click here for details).
 We are now also offering two full rare disease reports per day to visitors on our Web site.

-NORD is very grateful to James P. Simmer, DDS, PhD, Professor, Department of Biologic and Materials Sciences, University of Michigan Dental Research Lab, for assistance in the preparation of this report.
+NORD is very grateful to James P. Simmer, DDS, PhD, Professor, Department of Biologic and Materials Sciences, University of Michigan School of Dentistry, for assistance in the preparation of this report.

 Synonyms of Dentin Dysplasia Type II